- Can dogs eat cheese?

 We’re not the only ones who think that cheese is particularly moreish either – our dogs also think it’s pretty much the best thing since sliced bread.

 But, where it’s obvious that most dogs think the taste of it is nothing short of divine, are they actually allowed to eat it and is cheese good for dogs?
-Keep reading to find out whether dogs can eat cheese!
+Keep reading to find out whether dogs can eat cheese and which types of cheese are acceptable!

 Can dogs eat cheese?

-In most cases yes, dogs can eat cheese.
-When given in moderation it can make a great high reward training treat (particularly when there’s lots of distractions) and most dogs adore the taste of it too.
+In most cases, yes, dogs can eat cheese.
+When given in moderation, it can make a great high reward training treat (particularly when there’s lots of distractions).Most dogs adore the taste of it too!
+It’s important to remember that some cheeses have added ingredients, which need to be avoided.

 Can dogs eat cottage cheese?